-Your dossier contains an adaptation for an in vitro gene mutation study in bacteria, and an adaptation for an in vitro cytogenicity study in mammalian cells.
+Your dossier contains an adaptation for an in vitro gene mutation study in bacteria, and an adaptation for an in vitro cytogenicity study in mammalian cells or in vitro micronucleus study.

-The information for the in vitro gene mutation study in bacteria and for the in vitro cytogenicity study in mammalian cells provided in the dossier are rejected for the reasons provided in Appendix A.2. and Appendix B.1., respectively.
+The information for the in vitro gene mutation study in bacteria and for the in vitro cytogenicity study in mammalian cells provided in the dossier are rejected for the reasons provided in Section A.2 and in Section B.1.